LOADING ...

 FZ: And you

-Aynsley: I didn't have too much chance to use 'em here, as yet, because it's, you know the screams and that, would most likely the kids up!
-No, actually I'm moving on though to toilet brushes and things, 'cause I think they'll be coming in this year . . . definitely.
+Aynsley: I didn't have too much chance to use 'em here, as yet, because it's, you know the screams and that, would most likely wake the kids up!
+No, actually I'm moving on to toilet brushes and things, 'cause I think they'll be coming in this year . . . definitely.

 Phyllis: You want me to beat you with the brush?